amandapolotow/gostack-github-api/README.md

 <img src="https://github.com/amandapolotow/gostack-github-api/blob/master/Capturar.JPG" alt="Github API" />

 <h2>How to</h2>
-<p>Dowload or clone repository, run "yarn" or "npm install" to install all dependencies, then run "yarn start" to run the application.</p>
+<p>Download or clone repository, run "yarn" or "npm install" to install all dependencies, then run "yarn start" to run the application.</p>

 <h2>Technologies</h2>
 <p>This application was developed in ReactJs with "create-react-app".
 It uses Axios to manage API connection and Styled Components for managing CSS.</p>